 Dr. Kumanga Andrahennadi (Ph.D.)

 Dr. Kumanga Andrahennadi is a Mindfulness Researcher, Educator and a Consultant with over 20 years of experience in delivering mindfulness-based programmes in the West for children, young people and adults.
-Dr. Andrahennadi founded the organisation CALM: Centre for Advanced Learning of Mindfulness in the U.K. Under CALM, she continues to deliver specialist onsite and online mindfulness-based programmes within the public, private and government sectors including to Mental Health, Education, Police Organisations and Private Corporations in the U.K. and internationally.
-Through CALM, she is honoured to have co-organised the first-ever dialogue between His Holiness the 14th Dalai Lama and a Western Police Force (the Metropolitan Police, U.K.) which took place as a live online dialogue on the 8th of July 2020 (watch the full dialogue here: https://www.youtube.com/watch?v=5EDL8ITjJ-w).
+As the Founder of CALM: Centre for Advanced Learning of Mindfulness, U.K. (www.calmmindfulness.org), Kumanga pioneers delivering the ecological contemplative framework, the ‘Advanced Mindfulness-Based Practices’ (AMBP) Programme, within the public, private and government sectors including to Mental Health, Education, Police Organisations and Private Corporations in the U.K. and internationally.
+Through CALM, Dr. Andrahennadi is honoured to have co-organised the first-ever dialogue between His Holiness the 14th Dalai Lama and a Western Police Force (the Metropolitan Police, U.K.), which took place as a live online dialogue on the 8th of July 2020 (watch the full dialogue here: https://www.youtube.com/watch?v=5EDL8ITjJ-w).

-Dr. Andrahennadi has studied directly under Eminent Buddhist Masters such as H. H. the Dalai Lama and Ven.
-Thich Nhat Hanh.
-Her Ph.D. research, grounded on the ‘deep path’ (Buddhist philosophical framework) of mindfulness, has been supported and guided by the Internationally Acclaimed Buddhist Masters; H.H. the 17th Karmapa, H.E.
+As the AMBP Programme Director for CALM, Kumanga has delivered AMBP courses/workshops to thousands of students, government and private sector employees, including to over 250 Police Officers and Staff in the U.K. Kumanga is also the Co-Founder of ‘Mindfulness for Earth’ (www.mindfulness4earth.org), an international initiative established in partnership with the United Nations Environment Programme (UNEP) Faith for Earth.
+Kumanga has studied directly under Internationally Acclaimed Buddhist Masters such as: H. H. the Dalai Lama, Ven.
+Thich Nhat Hanh, H.H. the 17th Gyalwang Karmapa, H.E.
 Mingyur Rinpoche and Prof. Ringu Tulku Rinpoche.
-Dr. Andrahennadi has also completed the Teacher Training Retreats for Mindfulness-Based Cognitive Therapy (MBCT) at the Oxford Mindfulness Centre, University of Oxford, U.K., Mindfulness-Based Stress Reduction (MBSR) at the Centre for Mindfulness Research and Practice at the University of Bangor, U.K. and Mindfulness-Based Education Programme under Ven.
-Thich Nhat Hanh at the Plum Village in France.
+She has also completed the Teacher Training Retreats for Mindfulness-Based Cognitive Therapy (MBCT) at the Oxford Mindfulness Centre, University of Oxford, U.K., Mindfulness-Based Stress Reduction (MBSR) at the Centre for Mindfulness Research and Practice at the University of Bangor, U.K. and Mindfulness-Based Education Programme under Ven.
+Thich Nhat Hanh at Plum Village in France.